 Food waste is a serious worldwide issue.
 It speaks of a behavioral problem that spans generations.
 It operates under the inequality gap of people from different walks of life.
-Most of all, it happens at the same time that many go hungry from lack of food.
+And the saddest part is that it happened where in fact many go hungry from lack of food.

 Annually a third of total global food production gets wasted.
 This is equivalent to 1.3 billion tons of food, enough to feed more than 800 million people.
 And so if we would try to analyze, it’s too much a drain for our wallets.
-This annual food waste costs about one hundred sixty-five billion dollars.
-Similarly, this is too much money that could have been spent elsewhere – for social welfare, education, and other human needs.
+The world’s annual food waste costs about one hundred sixty-five billion dollars.
+This is too much money that could have been spent elsewhere – for social welfare, education, and other human needs.
 Above all, food waste costs too much for us to let it continue.
 Its environmental, social, and humanitarian impacts prove too much that it is such one that destroys our society and our beloved earth.

 Why is food waste so disgusting?

-Food is a basic human necessity.
-But now, humans have also made it to be a luxury.
-Having good food is a universal human right.
-Yet most often, the capacity to sustain three nutritious meals per day is a privilege to those with money and social status.
+Having good food is a universal human right. the capacity to sustain three nutritious meals per day is a privilege to those who are financially stable with social status.
 The fact that millions go hungry and die starving is a disgusting tragedy when paired with the issue of food waste.

-All over the world, there are families who cannot eat three full meals a day.
+All over the world, countless families cannot eat three full meals a day.
 Food-insecure households, as they are called, suffer from poverty and unstable employment.
 They either dive into dumpsters, beg for scraps, or simply starve.
-Even those who have money to spare from their odd jobs, they can’t buy good food – only processed or fast food.
+Even those who have money to spare from their odd jobs can’t buy healthy food – only processed or fast food.
 Because in most places, fresh wholesome food is more expensive than greasy unhealthy stuff.

-Homelessness and food banks increased in the world as standards of living increase and the wealth gap expands cruelly.
-Food waste is most disgusting when seen in the context of those who cannot afford to eat well.
-For instance, the poor of Payatas slums in the Philippines eat the infamous “pagpag”, combined food taken from the trash that they re-cook, eat and sell for a living.
-Even as they forage for food, they disdain the wastefulness of their middle class and richer fellow citizens.
-They call food from the garbage as “the rich’s excess leftovers”.
-Seeing these people scavenge for food will make you think twice of abusing your local all-you-can-eat buffet.
+For instance, the poor of Payatas slums in the Philippines eat the infamous “pagpag”.
+It’s a combined food taken from the trash which they re-cook, eat and sell for a living.
+Even if their food is from the leftover of those financially capable citizens, they also despise them for wasting it.
+They call the food from the garbage “the rich’s excess leftovers”.
+Seeing these people scavenge for food will make you think twice about abusing your local all-you-can-eat buffet.

 What fuels this food waste?